-A second add-on experience, SeaVenture ($59, minimum age 10), places an air helmet on your head and brings you underwater to walk along the floor of The Grand Reef.
-Really, though, a day here is beyond divine.
+Other add-on experiences: a shallow-water Shark Swim ($129); animal one-on-ones ($79); Ray Feeding ($59); and SeaVenture (from $49, minimum age 10), which places an air helmet on your head and brings you underwater to walk along the floor of the Grand Reef.
+Really, though, even a quiet day here is sublime.